ethdebug/format/_sources/format.md.txt

 the compiler will push the entry point of `f` as the return address for the call to `g`.
 The format should help explicitly identify the targets of internal function calls and what arguments are being passed on the stack.

+### Mapping key identification

+EVM languages commonly include non-enumerable mappings.
+As such, it is useful to be able to dynamically identify any mapping keys that may appear while analyzing a transaction trace or debugging.

 ## The Format

 The format will be JSON so that it may be included in the standard input/output APIs that the Vyper and Solidity compilers support.